RodeoYeeHa/behave2unitgen/README.md

 Use JSON as data format
 -----------------------

-Let's have a look back at method that is annotated with @When.
-There, we read two separate parameters.
-Wouldn't it be nice to have both values in one objects?
+Let's have a look back at the  method that is annotated with @When.
+There we read two separate parameters.
+Wouldn't it be nice to have both values in one object?

-One way to have this is to use JSON as data format!
-To use this, you must not forget to include the following dependency into your gradle-script:
+Therefore you have to use JSON as data format!
+Pay attention: You must not forget to include the following dependency into your gradle-script:

     testCompile 'org.codehaus.jackson:jackson-mapper-asl:1.8.5'

-Now we can change the step "When..." in the story and use a JSON-String instead of two separate parameters:
+We change the step "When..." in the story and use a JSON-string instead of two separate parameters:

     ...
     When Contact {"lastname":"Severin", "owner":"umeier"} is deleted
     ...

-After we have changed the story, we must also change the value of the @When-Annotation in order to make it still match.
+After we have changed the story we must also change the value of the @When-Annotation in order to make sure that they still match.
 Both parameters "owner" and "lastname" are now delivered by the method toBeDeleted() at once:

     	@Test
     	@When(value = "When Contact $toBeDeleted is deleted")